cnstechnicalgroup/role-sqlserver-server/README.md

 Role: role.sqlserver
 ========

-This role installs and configures SQL Server, SQL Server Agent and Always-On Availability Groups ReadOnly Scaling.
+This role installs and configures SQL Server and SQL Server Agent.

 Requirements
 ------------